js216/MorseFocus/README.md

 ### To do

-- print SUCCESS in green and FAIL in red
 - get rid of most unnecessary `#define` statements
 - make test cases a lot more comprehensive, including edge cases and malformed input